Region: Highlands, Scotland

-Visually I noticed all them where a nice light colour, where the ones I have had previously have looked a lot darker so this was interesting.
+Visually I noticed all of them where a nice light colour, whereas the ones I have had previously have looked a lot darker so this was interesting.

-Nose : All of them smelled really pleasant for me, and I got hints of honey
+Nose : All of them smelled really pleasant to me, and I got hints of honey

 So far visually and the smell was all good…now to taste.